united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/instancemanagementandtroubleshooting.md

 ```

 {{% notice note %}}
-You can bypass this by adding --kubeconfig /etc/rancher/k3s/k3s.yaml to your commands.
-All instructions in this chapter will include this flag.
+You can bypass this by adding the flag `--kubeconfig /etc/rancher/k3s/k3s.yaml` to all your `kubectl` commands.
+Root privileges are needed to access it.
+The installation path of kubectl might vary (e.g., `/usr/local/bin/kubectl` on RHEL/Linux,
+`/opt/bin/kubectl` on flatcar).
 {{% /notice %}}

 Then, to get a list of pods, run: